Linskii/remote-debug/README.md

 ## Quick Start

 1.  **Initialize your project**
-    This command creates the necessary VS Code launch configurations in `.vscode/launch.json`.
+    Run this command from your project root to create the necessary VS Code launch configurations in `.vscode/launch.json`.

     ```bash
     rdg init